YesianRohn/BigDan/README.md

 | C    | 0.1  | 30       | 0.3          | 1、2、3、4、5 | 43    |

 ## Experimental Results
-We conduct extensive experiments on five benchmark datasets: CIFAR-10, CIFAR-100, Country211, EuroSAT, and ISIC2018.
+We conduct extensive experiments on five benchmark datasets: CIFAR-10, CIFAR-100, Country211, Food100, and Stanford-Cars.
 For each dataset, we evaluate our approach using three different experimental settings: few-shot learning, semi-supervised learning, and knowledge distillation.

 The experimental results demonstrate the effectiveness of our proposed approach.
 Incorporating unlabeled data through pseudo-labeling improves the model's performance consistently across different datasets and experimental settings.
 Knowledge distillation enables the small model to learn from the large model's knowledge while maintaining a minimal performance loss.
 Finally, data augmentation techniques significantly enhance the model's performance, leading to substantial improvements on all tested datasets.